-Looking back, I never thought that a brief encounter with a dying man in India would have shaped the foundation of my career, and lay the groundwork for my spiritual journey.
-After 20 years, I now see how everything fell into place.
+I never thought that a brief encounter with a dying man in India 30 years ago would have shaped the foundation of my career, and lay the groundwork for my spiritual journey.
+Yet in hindsight, I now see how it was the beginning piece of a beautiful and fascinating puzzle that shaped who I am as a person and a practitioner.
+How fascinating it is to witness how everything fell into place!

 Einstein’s Theory of Conservation flashed through my brain: Energy can never be destroyed, only transformed.
 For example, if you burn a piece of paper, it changes into carbon and gas.
 Who or what is he now?
 Where is his energy?
 Where did he go?
 These questions raced through my mind as we carried his lifeless form down a narrow street interrupting a group of children playing soccer.
 Quietly, the children stopped and inspected his feet, hands and hair poking out from beneath the sheet as we made our way past them.
 Then they quickly resumed their game as we brought his body to the wood pyre to burn.
 This is not how children would react to seeing a dead body in America.